ivelin-dev/invoice-management/README.md

 These settings can be configured in `config/database.php`.
 Please remember to alter the SQL dump file if you do decide to change the database name.

-# THINGS THAN CAN BE IMPROVED
+# THINGS THAT CAN BE IMPROVED

 Please note this is a demo so some shortcuts were intentionally taken.